-Participating organizations will pay \$25,000 for a full team to attend all events, access all resources, consult with a faculty coach, and have guidance in understanding their own data.
+Participating organizations will pay \$25,000 for a full team to attend all events, access all resources, consult with a faculty coach, and submit data for evaluation and feedback.
 Additional teams sent from the same organization will cost \$8,500 per team.